* Translated by AI

 Starnews

-Even China strikes a blow: "South Korea failed to advance in 3 of the last 4 World Cups"...
-Humiliation of watching other teams for three days also criticized
+Even China delivers a harsh blow: "South Korea failed to advance in 3 of the last 4 World Cups"...
+Humiliation of watching other teams for three full days also criticized

 Park Jaeho